·

 verb “shock”

-shock; he shocks; past shocked, part. shocked; ger. shocking
+infinitive shock; he shocks; past tense shocked; past part. shocked; ger. shocking

 1. (of news, events etc.) to make someone feel surprised in a very negative way